-Mandalay Bay Beach was voted by Trip Advisor as one of the best pools in the U.S. But the Mandalay Bay Beach pool area is much more than a swimming pool--it's 11 acres of outdoor h2o fun.
-It encompasses four pools surrounded by palm trees, fountains, and waterfalls, including a massive wave pool (with waves up to twelve feet high) and a sandy beach consisting of 2,700 tons of real sand.
+The Mandalay Bay Pool was voted by Trip Advisor as one of the best pools in the U.S. but it's far more than a swimming pool--it's 11 acres of outdoor h2o fun!
+Located at the Mandalay Bay Hotel, it encompasses four pools surrounded by palm trees, fountains, and waterfalls, including a massive wave pool (with waves up to twelve feet high) and a sandy beach consisting of 2,700 tons of real sand.
 There is also a lazy river, perfect for relaxing on a scorching summer day.
 Rafts and inner tubes are available for rental, as are daybeds, cabanas, gazebos, bungalows, and villas for guests with deep pockets.
 But if you don't want to spend the money, there are plenty of chairs and chaise lounges open to all on a first come first served basis.
 A beachside casino, couple of restaurants and bars, and shops offering such items as sunscreen, sunglasses, T-shirts, swimwear, beach bags, and jewelry complete the scene.
 In other words, Mandalay Bay Beach is an oasis in the desert where guests of all ages can easily spend a good part of the day.

 Cabanas range in prize from $325/day to $1,800/day, depending on location, type, and size, and include the following amenities:Dining table and chairs, 2 or 3 deck lounge chairs, and in some cabanas a cushioned love seat Refrigerator stored with drinks and ice Personal safe Ceiling fan In-house phone 37" LCD TV MP3 docking station If you would like more information or would like to reserve a cabana, gazebo or bungalow for your family, call 1-702-632-7997.